Mshumaman/takenote-assignment/README.md

 ### Playwright E2E Tests

 The project uses Playwright for end-to-end testing.
+All tests are designed to run on both Chrome and Firefox browsers, ensuring cross-browser compatibility.
 Here are the available commands:

 1. Run tests in headed mode (one browser):
 ```bash
 npm run oneBrowserHeaded
 ```

-2. Run all tests in headless mode:
+2. Run all tests in headless mode (both Chrome and Firefox):
 ```bash
 npx playwright test
 ```